-363. Biophysical Chemistry This course examines the chemical and physical underpinnings of biology at the molecular level.
-Principles of thermodynamics will be applied to problems in biochemistry, including protein structure, folding, and dynamics, ligand binding, membrane transport, and metabolism.
-Biophysical methods for the characterization of the structure and function of macromolecules will also be discussed.
+- 364. Biophysical Chemistry Lab This lab course introduces biophysical techniques, including crystallography, magnetic resonance, and various fluorescence spectroscopy methods, used to study the structure, dynamics, and function of biological macromolecules.
 Prerequisite: Mathematics 121, Chemistry 234, and either Biology 126 or Chemistry 320, or by instructor permission.
-6 credits, NE, QRE, Winter-R. Steed

-394. Student-Faculty Research Projects related to summer research with Carleton chemistry faculty in all areas of chemistry.
-Activities include: original inquiry, laboratory and/or theoretical work, literature reading, formal writing related to research results, preparing talks or posters for research conferences, or preparing for upcoming summer work.
+Co-requisite: Chemistry 363.
+2 credits, NE, QRE, Not offered in 2015-2016 - 394.
+Student-Faculty Research Projects related to faculty research programs, supervised by faculty in all areas of chemistry.
+Activities include: original inquiry, laboratory and/or theoretical work, literature reading, formal writing related to research results, and preparing talks or posters for research conferences.
 Weekly meetings with a faculty advisor and/or research group are expected.
-Students doing projects that are not directly tied to Carleton's summer chemistry research program should enroll in Chemistry 291/2 or 391/2.
+Students conducting research that is not directly tied to ongoing faculty research programs should enroll in Chemistry 391/392.
 Prerequisite: Permission of the instructor.
-1 to 6 credits, Fall, Winter, Spring-Staff

-400. Integrative Exercise Three alternatives exist for the department comprehensive exercise.
+1-6 credits, NE, Fall-Staff - 400.
+Integrative Exercise Three alternatives exist for the department comprehensive exercise.
 Most students elect to join a discussion group that studies the research of a distinguished chemist or particular research problem in depth.
 Other students elect to write a long paper based on research in the primary literature, or write a paper expanding on their own research investigations.
 Most of the work for Chemistry 400 is expected to be accomplished during winter term.
 Students should enroll for five credits of Chemistry 400 during the winter, receive a "CI" at the end of that term, and then enroll for one credit during the spring, with the final evaluation and grade being awarded during spring term.
 6 credits, S/NC, Winter, Spring-Staff